Callum Keith Rennie

-Callum Keith Rennie (born 14 September 1960) is a Canadian actor.
+Callum Keith Rennie (born 14 September 1960) is a British and Canadian actor.
 His breakthrough role was as punk rocker Billy Tallent in the music mockumentary Hard Core Logo (1996), followed by a starring role as Det.
 Stanley Raymond Kowalski on the third and fourth seasons of the television series Due South (1997–99).
 He then won a Genie Award for Best Actor in a Supporting Role for his performance in the Don McKellar film Last Night (1998).

 Rennie's television roles include Leoben Conoy / Number 2 on Battlestar Galactica (2003–09), Lew Ashby on Californication (2008–13), Rick Felder on The Killing (2011–12), Gary Connell on The Man in the High Castle (2016), Karl Malus on Jessica Jones (2018), and Commander Rayner on Star Trek: Discovery (2024).
 He won a Gemini Award for Best Actor in a Continuing Leading Dramatic Role for his portrayal of Detective Ben Sullivan on Shattered, and a second Genie Award for the film Normal (2007).
 He has also won four Leo Awards.

 Early life

-Rennie was born in Sunderland, Tyne and Wear and at age four his family emigrated to Canada.
+Rennie was born in Sunderland, Tyne and Wear and at age four his family immigrated to Canada.
 Rennie was brought up in middle-class Edmonton, Alberta, as the second of three boys.
 He graduated from Strathcona High School, where he met and befriended Bruce McCulloch from the Kids in the Hall.
 He dropped out of college and took up all sorts of odd jobs, leaving Edmonton for brief stays in Vancouver and Toronto before eventually settling in Vancouver.